 We aim to provide an outstanding environment in which every child can learn and succeed.

-Democracy Our pupils are involved in democratic processes that occur within our school life, eg applying for pupils posts, contributing to pupil voice surveys.
-Our pupil employment project sees many pupils carrying out roles of responsibility, eg pupil ambassadors, e-cadets, lunch assistants, eco-assistants, early birds classroom support.
+Our pupils are involved in democratic processes that occur within our school life, eg applying for pupils posts, contributing to pupil voice surveys.
+Our pupil employment project sees many pupils carrying out roles of responsibility, eg house captains, lunch assistants, librarians, office support assistants.
 Our parents/carers are encouraged to share their views through Parent View and surveys completed throughout the year

-Individual Liberty At Spaldwick school we educate and provide boundaries within which children are actively encourages to make safe and responsible choices within a supportive environment.
-Our pupils are taught how to conduct themselves safely when using the internet and e-communications.
+At Spaldwick school we educate and provide boundaries within which children are actively encourages to make safe and responsible choices within a supportive environment.
+Our pupils are taught how to conduct themselves safely when using the internet.

-Mutual Respect, Our PSHE curriculum and our school Key Values embodies the value of mutual respect.
+Our PSHE curriculum and our school Key Values embodies the value of mutual respect.
 For example learning for all, through our broad and balanced curriculum.
 Team approach to learning through sporting events, class groupings.
-Our school stakeholders also demonstrate this through their working together and support for each other, For example school staff co-operation, links with FOSS, school catchment villages and Community links.
+Our school stakeholders also demonstrate this through their working together and support for each other, for example school staff co-operation, links with FoSS, school catchment villages and Community links.

 Tolerance of those with different faiths and beliefs

 Our RE curriculum provides a broad and balanced education about a range of faiths, religions and cultures.
 Our pupils are encourages to reflect on their own beliefs and those of others in a respectful way through a range of learning experiences.
-For examples, visitors, pupil discussions, visits to local church, KS2 RE conference, Celebration Assembly.
-Within our school we have a few pupils and families with additional languages.
-We celebrate this and actively use their experiences to widen the understanding of all our pupils.
-For example, classroom visit, storytelling and family celebrations.
+For examples, visitors, pupil discussions, visits to local church, Celebration Assembly.
 Though assemblies, and learning experiences, our pupils develop an understanding of a range of cultures to help them prepare for life in modern Britain.